xddemir/Pycraft/README.md

 ## Statistics Area

 Below are a few examples of the following claims in each release.
-Each test is run 100 times for each test and all nessasary variables have been controlled before testing:
+Each test is run 100 times for each test and all necessary variables have been controlled before testing:

 ### Shortened Start-up times
 ![Screenshot 2021-07-07 184523](https://user-images.githubusercontent.com/81379254/124805502-84e7de80-df53-11eb-8aa8-04ac6f87a3a9.jpg)